 Neil Porten checks into Hotel Villa Fontaine Tokyo — Shiodome.

-If you are arriving from Narita airport, the Narita Express train takes you directly to Tokyo Station.
+Getting there: If you are arriving from Narita airport, the Narita Express train takes you directly to Tokyo Station.
 From there, the hotel is a 10-minute taxi ride (on an early Saturday evening) or, if you take the metro, a minute's walk from Shiodome station.
 Or there is a shuttle bus from the airport to the Conrad hotel

 Check-in experience: Straightforward, once the self-check-in screen found me by my first name.
 Check-in 3pm, check-out 11am.